ashwathnanda/Pronto/README.md

 python app.py
 ```

-- To Run this service as an API run
+- To Run this code as an rest-API service.

 ```
 python api_server.py